kuninethan95/dsc-phase-1-project/README.md

  - In 2018 domestic revenue began to decline
  - Production costs have steadily risen but remain relatively flat
  - Worldwide revenue has exceeded production costs every year

  - Between 2018 and 2019 production costs exceeded domestic revenue

 # Apendix B: Analyze how franchises perform compared to non-franchises
-- Check if franchise films generate higher worldwide revenue on aveerage than non-franchise films
+- Check if franchise films generate higher worldwide revenue on aveerage than non-franchise films.
 - Explore how this trend has varied over the past 10 years
 - See which type of film has a greater positive correlation between production buget and revenue
-- Use this site to gather data: https://www.filmsite.org/
+- Used this [site](https://www.filmsite.org/) to gather data.

 ### *Visualization A: Time trend for Franchise vs. Non-Franchise movies*